Click on darvas box to see it's dimension.

 Please wait for a minute after you press above button..

-- Red boxes indicate that the stock went down the Darvas box.
+- Green boxes indicate that the stock went up the Darvas box which is a BUY SIGNAL.

 - Let us say you have your favourite stock which follows basic darvas criteria like (year over year earnings increase, stock is near 52 week high, There's lot of recent interest in this stock i.e. high volume )